The Best Backpack For Backpacking Europe in 2023

 Duffel bags can be equally inconvenient from a pure comfort level.
 After about ten minutes of walking with a 10+ kilo duffel bag slung over your shoulder, your body will begin to ache and scream in more ways than you can imagine.

-The truth of the matter is, you’re most likely going to be doing a fair bit of walking with your luggage while travelling, especially if you’re sticking to a tight Europe budget for your backpacking trip.
-Travelling with a backpack makes this so much easier and there are many backpack sizes to choose from so you can find your ideal backpack for travelling Europe!
+The truth of the matter is, that you’re most likely going to be doing a fair bit of walking with your luggage while travelling, especially if you’re sticking to a tight Europe budget for your backpacking trip.

 The Osprey Farpoint 55 & 70L Versions

-How to Choose the Best Backpack for Europe
+How to Choose the Best Backpack

-Generally speaking, bags for backpacking Europe tend to fall into two categories: traditional, top-loading backpacks and newer travel backpacks.
+Generally speaking, bags for backpacking Europe tend to fall into two categories: traditional, top-loading backpacks and travel backpacks.

 Both bags have their own set of pros and cons and it really depends on your own personal preference and travel style to figure out which works best for you.